 Trailers and towable recreation vehicles

 All businesses that specialise in underbody repairs on towable recreation vehicles (e.g. caravans) and trailers need to have a motor vehicle repairer’s licence.
-However, the people doing the work do not need to have a tradesperson’s certificate as long as the work is being done at the place of business of the licensed repairer and the work is only on towable recreation vehicles or trailers.
+However, the people doing the repair work do not need to have a tradesperson’s certificate so long as the work is being done at the notified premises of the licensed repairer and the work is only done on trailers or towable recreation vehicles.

 A repairer licence is not required to work on the living area of a caravan (e.g. electrical wiring work), but this work is still regulated under other relevant laws.